tabithawong/more-ning/README.md

 # (more)ning
-The app that give you back more of your mornings.
+The app that gives you back more of your mornings.

 ## Table of contents
 * [Introduction](#intro)